bjahoor/bjahoor/README.md

 ---

-## 🏗️ What I'm Working On

-- Improving AI perception modules for ROS2
-- Expanding rover autonomy + mapping
-- Enhancing documentation and tutorial content
-- Building out my robotics project portfolio

----

-Thanks for visiting — feel free to explore my projects or reach out!
+Thanks for stopping by — feel free to explore my projects or reach out about robotics work!